lawrencejones/webcrawler/README.md

 Once node & npm are installed, clone this repo and run `npm install` from the project root.
 This will install all the required dependencies, and run tests to ensure everything is configured correctly.

-To run the binary, you also need coffee-script to be installed globally.
-Running `npm install -g coffee-script` will complete this step.

 ## Usage

-Once installed, you can run `webcrawler` by executing `./webcrawler` from the project root.
+Once installed, you can run `webcrawler` by executing `./bin/webcrawler` from the project root.
 A usage script will be printed if you run `webcrawler` with no arguments.

 ### `crawl <target> <jsonFile>`